 Prepare for a career working with children, families and communities, in settings that combine education, wellbeing and social care.

-Gain real-world experience and learn how to support children's mental health and wellbeing on our Working with Children, Families and Communities degree in Chelmsford.
+Gain real-world experience and learn how to support children's mental health and wellbeing on our Working with Children, Families and Communities degree.

 During your studies you’ll unpick issues of social justice, inclusion, diversity, and equality and understand how to support a diverse range of people.
 You’ll develop your ability to critically reflect on experiences, as well as a broad and balanced societal view supported by theoretical knowledge and research evidence.